stallev/bpoems/docs/prds/main_prd.md

 ## Technical Considerations

 For detailed technical requirements, architecture specifications, and implementation guidelines, please refer to the [Technical Requirements Document](tech_prd.md).

+## Development Requirements

+### Code Standards
+- All utility functions must be implemented as arrow functions to ensure consistency and compatibility with modern JavaScript practices.
+- Utility functions must be placed in `src/shared/lib/utils/` and exported via public APIs (`index.ts`) in accordance with FSD architecture.
+- All project documentation, code comments, and technical specifications must be written exclusively in English.
+- Maintain consistent English terminology across all documentation and code comments.

+### Architecture Compliance
+- Strict adherence to Feature-Sliced Design (FSD) methodology
+- Proper layer separation and import rules
+- Use of public APIs for all cross-layer communication
+- SOLID principles implementation

 ## Documentation Requirements